Zlatov/prioritize/README.md

 -   en [English](README.md)
 -   ru [Русский](README-ru.md)

-__Important!__ Only works with PostgreSQL databases.
-Updating data occurs in 1 request, So far there is no "ActiveRecord" algorithm, like: select data -> sort-transform data -> save.
-Only SQL, only hardcore.
+__Important!__ Works only with PostgreSQL and SQLite databases.
+In PostgreSQL, data is updated in 1 query, in SQLite, the "ActiveRecord" algorithm is used (select data -> iterate-transform -> save)

 _Prioritize_ adds the following features: